belindamo/quartz/content/Axiomatic systems for clarity/Theses/Decoupling Language Fluency from Talent.md

 Tech literacy is growing at a much, much faster rate than English literacy.
 Tech literacy, defined as knowing how to use a smartphone, is at 84% globally.
 This number increased by almost 50% from 2017 to 2022.

-Nearly everyone is becoming a tech worker.
-There are approximately 250 million knowledge workers globally and while knowledge workers only make up 10% of the world’s workforce, they account for over 50% of GDP.
+**Tech work has becoming the cornerstone of our global economy.** There are approximately 250 million knowledge workers globally and while knowledge workers only make up 10% of the world’s workforce, they account for over 50% of GDP.

 ### Technology & remote worker shortage